core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 : A topic collection is hosted as one collection resource at the broker.
 A collection resource is a resource that contains links to other resources that a client can add or remove; that concept is described more generally in {{Section 3.1 of I-D.ietf-core-interfaces}}.

 topic:
-: A resource used for configuration of the subscription and publication properties, which can be set by a client or by the broker.
-It is represented as a CBOR map containing configuration properties as top-level elements and hosted as a resource at the broker.
-All such resources associated with the same topic collection share a common base URI, i.e., the URI of the topic collection resource.
+: A set of information about an entity at the broker, including its configuration and other metadata.
+A topic is hosted as one topic resource at the broker, whose representation is the set of topic properties concerning the topic.
+All the topic resources associated with the same topic collection share a common base URI, i.e., the URI of the topic collection resource.

 topic property:
 : A single element of configuration information that is associated with a topic.